bradleyvance23/Texas-Oil-Project/README.md

 - where y is the average price of oil per barrel per year
 - x0 is the slope coefficient
-- x1 is the average production of barrels of oils per year
+- x1 is the average production of barrels of oil per year
 - x2 is the average number of oils well per year
 - x3 is the GDP for the Texas Oil & Gas Industry in a given year